-We have developed a rudimentary kp based software for calculating some of the mechanisms.
-The project will consist of further development of this software, but now also based on first principles band structure codes with main emphasis on one or two of the following mechanisms: Auger recombination, impact ionization, phonon and photon assisted tunneling and generic carrier-carrier scattering.
+We have developed software for calculating some of the mechanisms.
+The project will consist of further development of this software, based on first principles band electronic structure codes with main emphasis on one or more of the following mechanisms: Laser transitions in rare earth systems, Auger recombination, impact ionization, phonon and photon assisted tunneling and generic carrier-carrier scattering.